Food Standards Agency: History

-The Agency was created in 2001 based on a report by Professor James, issued after several high-profile outbreaks and deaths from foodborne illness.
-It was felt that it was inappropriate to have one government department, the Ministry of Agriculture, Fisheries and Food, responsible for both the health of the farming and food processing industries, and for food safety.
+The Agency was created based on a report by Professor Philip James, issued after several high-profile outbreaks and deaths from foodborne illness.
+It was felt that it was inappropriate to have one government department, the Ministry of Agriculture, Fisheries and Food, responsible for both the health of the farming and food processing industries and for food safety.
+The creation of the Agency was a manifesto commitment of the Labour Party during its 1997 general election campaign; with the party going on to win the election and form a new government, the Agency was then planned to be established by the end of 1999 but ultimately came into being in April 2000.

 Uniquely for a UK Government department, the Food Standards Act gave the Agency the statutory right to publish the advice it gives to Ministers, and as a signal of its independence it declared that it would invariably do so.
 From its inception, the Agency declared that it would take no decisions about food policy except in open board meetings accessible to the public.
 Since 2003, these meetings have been webcast live, enabling consumers to see the decision-making process in action.
 Each meeting concludes with a question and answer session in which web viewers can question the board or its executive directly.

 In 2006, the Wine Standards Board merged with the FSA, bringing with it responsibility for enforcing the EU wine regime in the UK.

 Formerly an executive agency of the FSA, the Meat Hygiene Service merged with the FSA in April 2010 to form a new operations group with responsibility for the delivery of official controls.

 Certain aspects of food labelling regulations in England were transferred from the Food Standards Agency to the Department for Environment, Food and Rural Affairs (Defra) on 1 September 2010.
 In England, the Agency retains responsibility for food safety-related labelling issues, whereas the devolved Food Standards Agency offices in Wales and Northern Ireland are still responsible for all labelling and standards policy.

 Nutrition policy, including nutrition labelling, in England and Wales was transferred from the Food Standards Agency to the Department of Health and Social Care in England and to the Welsh Government's Department of Health and Social Services on 1 October 2010.
 On the establishment of Public Health England in 2013, the nutrition policy team – led by Alison Tedstone – transferred there.

 The Food Standards Agency offices in Scotland and Northern Ireland retained their responsibilities for nutrition policy.
 Plans to create a new food standards body in Scotland were announced by Ministers in June 2012, and in January 2015, this body was established through primary legislation.
 Food Standards Scotland took over from the FSA on 1 April 2015 as the public body responsible for food safety, food standards, nutrition, food labelling and meat inspection in Scotland.